Chocolate Tree: Wild Wonder of the Amazon

 They evolved in the Amazon region.
 But today chocolate trees grow around the world between the tropic of Cancer and the tropic of Capricorn.

 Wouldn't you love to have one of these in your backyard?
 Me, too.
 Thought about it, but I live in the semi-tropic sun.
-Not quite good enough.

 Cocoa Growing

-Our favorite tree is difficult to grow.
-It's fragile and prone to disease.
 So intimately tied to it's natural habitat, it performs poorly in the unnatural plantation setting.

 Our finicky friend requires...